PhrozenByte/gh-workflow-immortality/README.md

 This GitHub action resp. the [`gh-workflow-immortality.sh` script](gh-workflow-immortality.sh) makes scheduled GitHub workflows immortal by force enabling disabled workflows.

-GitHub will suspend scheduled triggers of GitHub workflows of repositories that didn't receive any activity within the past 60 days.
+GitHub will suspend scheduled triggers of GitHub workflows of public repositories that didn't receive any activity within the past 60 days.
 The scheduled triggers no longer run and you'll see the following error:

 > This scheduled workflow is disabled because there hasn't been activity in this repository for at least 60 days.